Skip to main content

 Unit Topic Textbook Chapter(s)

-1 Overview of Field and Problems Motivating It 1, 2
+1 Overview of Fields and Problems Motivating Them 1, 2

-2 Computing Concepts for Biomedical & Health Informatics 3, 23
+2 Computing Concepts for Biomedical Informatics 3, 23

 3 Electronic and Personal Health Records (EHR, PHR) 4, 7